 The 123-page strategy includes a range of measures that the government says "will build stronger communities by bringing together businesses, charities and the public sector".

-The government also said it plans to use digital technology to improve the work charities and improve the use of the Public Services (Social Value) Act 2012.
+The government said it planned to use digital technology to improve the work of charities and the use of the Public Services (Social Value) Act 2012.
 It also commits to reviving government grant-making, acknowledging that grants can "combine flexibility with the accountability and performance rigour of a contract".

 The strategy also promises to create a new leadership group, formed of senior figures from the business, investment and social sectors, to help strengthen corporate responsibility.
 However, it falls short of the government’s 2015 election manifesto commitment to allow staff who work for larger companies or public bodies to take three days of paid volunteering leave a year.

 The strategy says that government is "determined" that charities should have the right to speak in public debates and help shape policy.
-Charities that receive taxpayers’ money should also not be inhibited from expressing their opinions on policy and practice matters.
+Charities that receive taxpayers’ money should not be inhibited from expressing their opinions on policy and practice matters, it says.